sourcegraph/sourcegraph-public-snapshot/doc/admin/config/authorization_and_authentication.md

 Visit the URL [here](https://app.vsaex.visualstudio.com/app/register) and follow the instructions below:

-1. In the `Application website` field set the URL of your Sourcegraph instance, for example, if the instance is https://sourcegraph.com, then use `https://sourcegraph.com` as the value of this field
+1. In the `Application website` field set the URL of your Sourcegraph instance, for example if the instance is https://sourcegraph.com, then use `https://sourcegraph.com` as the value of this field
-2. Similarly, set the Authorization callback URL to `https://sourcegraph.com/.auth/azuredevops/callback` if your Sourcegraph instance URL is https://sourcegraph.com`
+2. Similarly, set the `Authorization callback URL` field to `https://sourcegraph.com/.auth/azuredevops/callback` if your Sourcegraph instance URL is https://sourcegraph.com
-3. Authorize the following scopes:
+3. Add the following scopes:
    - `User profile (read)`
    - `Identity (read)`
    - `Code (read)`